Tchore85/quotes/README.md

 ### Project description

 In This project, the main focus is on creating the Underscores Theme in Word Press.
-In the Document is applied knowledge of WordPress template hierarchy as well as actively using the Jason data based on aJax Functions using methods such a PUSH and POST.
+In the Document is applied knowledge of WordPress template hierarchy as well as actively manipulating with the Jason data, based on aJax Functions using methods such a PUSH and POST.

 ## Key Learnings